RubenHaisma/openhaus/README.md

 ---

-**Note**: This system uses web scraping to obtain WOZ values from public government websites.
-All scraping is done respectfully with appropriate delays and caching to minimize server load.
+**Note**: This system uses web scraping to obtain WOZ values from public government websites and integrates with EP Online for energy labels.
+All data collection is done respectfully with appropriate delays and caching to minimize server load.
+No mock or hardcoded data is used - everything is real and verified.